Derivation

 Assumptions

-- no mulitcollinearity; if there is, then variables correlate w/ each other.
+- No mulitcollinearity: if there is, then variables correlate w/ each other.
 This ensures that there is no perfect linear relationship between the independent variables, leading to more accurate predictions.